teja156/vitsocial-login-chrome-extension/README.md

 Simple extension to convert session cookie to QR code, so that the mobile app can scan the QR code, get the cookies and initiate login attempt.
-Login is implemented this way because VTOP vellore and ap (as of now) uses re-captcha by google
+Login is implemented this way because VTOP vellore and ap (as of now) uses re-captcha by google.
+The app can then scrap student info that is necessary to join the VITSocial network.
+This info includes student name, register number, email ID and so on.
+These details are stored on the database.